Whether you’re looking for an overnight excursion or simply a short day-hike, the Mid State Trail should be at the top of your list.

 Situated on the banks of a 1,730-acre manmade lake in Bald Eagle Valley, this park offers a variety of activities to keep any outdoor lover entertained.

 The park offers two campgrounds, boating, fishing, swimming, one of the nation’s top eco-friendly hotels, and so much more.

-Located 30 minutes from State College and 15 minutes from Bellefonte, this park is an easy trip for most county residents.
+Located 30 minutes from State College and Penn State, and 15 minutes from Bellefonte, this park is an easy trip for most county residents.
 Those coming from farther away can enjoy easy access from interstates 99 and 80.